vampaz/tech-radar-generator/README.md

 The top-level JSON must contain the following properties:
 - `title` - `string` - The title of the radar, which appears in the page title and the header of the page
 - `rings` - `string[]` - An array of up to four rings in the radar, from inner-most to outer-most
+- `quadrants` - `string[]` - An array of exactly four quadrant names in the radar, rendered anti-clockwise from the top-right
 - `blips` - `blip[]` - An array of _blip_ objects determining the items appearing on the radar

 Each blip object must contain the following properties: